Ather Energy: Ather Grid

 Ather has set up its own charging network, dubbed Ather Grid, in 18 cities across India.
 These DC-fast-charging stations use Ather's proprietary charging method and connector to charge the Ather scooters at a rate of 1 km/min.
 The charging points are also equipped with a 3-pin socket to supply AC power to other electric vehicles that do not use Ather's connector.
 Other vehicles can connect to the charging point and start charging using the Ather Grid app for iOS and Android.

-More than 120 fast charging grid points are installed across 18 Cities in India.
-Ather has plans to set up around 300 fast charging stations across India by end of 2021.
+More than 120 fast charging grid points are installed across 18 cities in India.
+Ather has plans to set up around 300 fast charging stations across India by the end of 2021.
 Ather also sets up a home charging point at customer's homes which will charge the Ather 450X overnight.

 Ather Space

-Ather Energy owns and operates its own Experience Centres.
-Ather currently has 55 experience centers in 46+ cities in India.
+Ather Energy operates Experience Centers through its licensed dealer network.
+Ather currently has over 175 experience centers in 96 cities in India.